appsembler/launchpad/README.md

 ### Overview

+Understanding a few basic aspects of the (complex!)
+Theia extension architechture should get you started.

+To create an extension object, export a class object which itself implements a Theia base classes (e.g., we do this [here][extension-base-class]) and then register your class (e.g., [here][extension-base-class-register]).

-All Theia customizations happen in `theia/akamai-extension/akamai-theia-extension/akamai-extension/src/browser/`.
+All Theia customizations happen in [`theia/akamai-extension/akamai-theia-extension/akamai-extension/src/browser/akamai-theia-extension-contribution.ts`](./theia/akamai-theia-extension/akamai-extension/src/browser/akamai-extension-contribution.ts).

 - Theia calls the onStart function at runtime https://github.com/appsembler/launchpad/blob/bb1d7dd93f5db4182753e8b098274a83cb96a60b/theia/akamai-theia-extension/akamai-extension/src/browser/akamai-extension-contribution.ts#L30